spothero/tools/README.md

 * CLI Utilities
 * Kafka
   * Support for consuming and producing metrics
-  * Support for goroutine-based callback functions where types are automatically deduced and unpacked
   * Schema Registry
 * SQL Bindings for MySQL and Postgres
   * CLI Support for SQL database configuration